 The crafting interface consists of a list of items available to craft at the current crafting station.
 Players can hover over each item to view the material(s) needed to craft the item.
 The item is able to be crafted given that the player possesses enough of the required materials in their inventory.
-Players can choose the number of times the item is crafted by changing the numerical field in the crafting interface.
+Players can choose the number of times the item is crafted by changing the numerical field at the bottom of the crafting window.
 Different items may have different crafting completion times, which can be seen as a progress bar over the icon next to the craft button.

 There is a search bar above the category icons where the player can search craftable items by name or category.
 The player can also select the 'MATERIALS' checkbox, which will filter the list to include only schematics where all required components are in the player's inventory.

 A schematic can only be learned once.
 Attempting to use a second blueprint for the same schematic will have no effect, and the player will recieve a message stating they already know how to craft the blueprint.
-Blueprints can be traded to other players like items, allowing sharing of crafting recipes found in the world.
+Blueprints can be traded to other players or sold to merchants like items, allowing sharing of crafting recipes found in the world.